Naman1997/kubernetes-configs/kubeadm/README.md

 ```
 - Boot into the iso
 - If you have a Nvidia gpu, add an extra kernel parameter by pressing "e" and typing "nomodeset" at the end of the line that starts with "linux".
 Save with Ctrl+X
+- You can make the above step happen by default on each reboot by adding "nomodeset" in "/etc/default/grub" to "GRUB_CMDLINE_LINUX_DEFAULT" and running "update-grub" as sudo after the proxmox installation has finished.
 - Follow the installer and setup Proxmox on your drive for proxmox.
 Make sure there is notthing important on that drive as it will be wiped clean.

 ## Installing arch on all VMs